Exercise-11 (Computation of cash paid for property, plant and equipment)

 Solution

-1. Computation of cash paid for purchase of equipment:
+1. Computation of cash paid for the purchase of equipment:

-The cash paid for purchase of equipment may be computed by preparing a t-account.
+The cash paid for the purchase of equipment can be computed by preparing a T-account as follows:

-2. Reporting sale and purchase of equipment in the statement of cash flows:
+2. Reporting the sale and purchase of equipment in the statement of cash flows:

-The cash paid for the purchase of equipment during the year is $27,000 and the proceeds from sale of equipment during the year is $16,750 ($9,500 cost + $7,250 gain).
+The cash paid for the purchase of equipment during the year is $27,000, and the proceeds from the sale of equipment during the year are $16,750 (= $9,500 cost + $7,250 gain).
 Both are investing activities and would be reported in the investing activities section of the statement of cash flows.
 The presentation of cash flows resulting from these two activities is illustrated below:

 Leave a comment